os-climate/ITR/docs/DataTemplateRequirements.rst

 4. Switch to the correct branch: `git checkout develop-pint-steel-projections`
 5. create the `conda` itr_env: `conda env create -f environment.yml`
 6. Activate that environment: `conda activate itr_env`
-7. Install the ITR libraries to your local environment: `pip install -e .` (you may need `--no-cache-dir` on windows to avoid permissions errors)
+7. Install the ITR libraries to your local environment: `pip install -e .` (you may need `--no-cache-dir` on windows to avoid permissions errors; please also note that the pip install command includes the period character after the -e)
 8. Change to the `examples` directory
 9. Start your notebook: `jupyter-lab`.
 This should cause your default browser to pop to the front and open a page with a Jupyter Notebook.
 10. Make the file browser to the left of the notebook wide enough to expose the full names of the files in the `examples` directory.
 You should see a file named `quick_template_score_calc.ipynb`.
 Double click on that file to open it.